 This story starts a bit melancholic.
-You see, last month we had to put down our 15 year-old Pomeranian, Daisy.
+You see, last month I had to put down my 15 year-old Pomeranian, Daisy.
 It was simply her time.
-Everyone said, “Why don’t you take some time for yourselves?
+Everyone said, “Why don’t you take some time for yourself?
 Travel!”
 Frankly, I need an animal in my life; I would like to have fifty pets.
-For the first time, our home was animal-less!
-Where were the slobbery kisses to greet us at the door?
+For the first time, my home was animal-less!
+Where were the slobbery kisses to greet me at the door?

 So I searched pet adoption websites.
 Okay, if we are being honest, I read thousands of stories and clicked even more pictures.
 There are countless adoptable dogs out there; I was mentally exhausting myself.
 Then, I came across this precious face (the very day that she was added to Petfinder I might add).

-We arrived to the foster home and were greeted with a million kisses from the most friendly little pup I have ever met.
+I arrived to the foster home, greeted with a million kisses from the most friendly little pup I have ever met.
 Love at first sight.
 Still, I did not know how the adoption process was going to unfold so I tried not to get my hopes up.
 I mean, look at that face, she must have a line of people waiting to adopt her!
 Then Kerri announced, “You can take her home today.”
 Tears instantly sprang to my eyes.